apollographql/apollo-client/docs/source/apollo-client/mutations.md

 For example, let's say you have a mutation `addNewTask(text: String!, list_id: ID!)` that adds a new task of type `Task` to a `TodoList` currently displayed on the screen.
 In this example, to update a query with the new task returned by the mutation, it is required to insert the new task into the correct place in the list of tasks.

 For cases like these, use the special option `updateQueries`. `updateQueries` is a mapping from query name to a reducer function.
+The query name goes between the `query` keyword and the declaration of variables (in the example below it is `todos`).

 Each reducer function accepts the old result of the query and the new information such that the mutation result.
 The job of the reducer function is to return a new query result.

 ```js
 client.watchQuery({
   query: gql`
     query todos($list_id: ID!) {